saymrwulf/go-ethereum/notes.md

-2019-11-23T06:21:00 - Refactor for clarity, might break a few tests though (go-ethereum) 2019-11-30T18:24:00 - Refactor for clarity, might break a few tests though (go-ethereum) 2019-11-30T01:14:00 - Implementing approach from a new paper read last night (go-ethereum)
+2019-11-23T06:21:00 - Refactor for clarity, might break a few tests though (go-ethereum) 2019-11-30T18:24:00 - Refactor for clarity, might break a few tests though (go-ethereum) 2019-11-30T01:14:00 - Implementing approach from a new paper read last night (go-ethereum) 2019-11-30T17:12:00 - Implementing approach from a new paper read last night (go-ethereum)